-Ask the children to raise both hands if they know the answers to the questions you ask them.

-- -Introduce Jamal and Abby once again using the punch-out figures.
-Refer to the brief description of each of the Stories of God's Love characters on page 16 of this guide.
+- Ask the children to raise both hands if they know the answers to the questions you ask them.
+Affirm their responses. - -Introduce Jamal and Abby once again using the punch-out figures.
+(Refer to the brief description of each of the Stories of God's Love characters on page 16 of this guide.)
 Hold up the punch-out figures of Abby and Jamal one at a time and ask the children to tell you the name of each character (Abby and Jamal) as you show them each punch-out. - -What did Miss Diaz tell Jamal and Abby about Jesus?
-(Jesus loves all of us.)
+(Jesus loves all of us.) - Praise the children for remembering the story so well.